K3ra-y/Sustainability_Survey/README.md

  # Plan for analyzing the survey results

- **Null hypothesis**: Person’s frequency of recycling does not influence her/his opinion and attitudes towards the importance of sustainability.
+ **Null hypothesis**: A person’s frequency of recycling does not influence her/his opinion and attitudes towards the importance of sustainability.

- **Alternative hypothesis**: Person’s frequency of recycling influences her/his opinion and attitudes towards the importance of sustainability.
+ **Alternative hypothesis**: A person’s frequency of recycling influences her/his opinion and attitudes towards the importance of sustainability.

  Response variable will be set as a scale and this will allow us to have a continuous response variable.
 We plan to perform *exploratory data analysis* to summarize the main quality of the response variable and predictors.
 Then we will use *linear regression* to identify which  predictors (frequency of recycling, age and family habits) has an effect on the response variable.